linagora/linshare/README.md

 If you want to share with some fake external users, use these following email addresses :

-* external1@linshare.org with mailbox : password1
+* external1@linshare.org : password1
-* external2@linshare.org with mailbox : password2
+* external2@linshare.org : password2

 ## All repositories